World Radio Day: From Doing Community Development To Becoming Voice Of The People

 When asked, does barring radio to broadcast news affect the medium, she said, “Even if we can not do proper news, we are still able to shape people opinions.
 We are opinion makers here and which is why we have high responsibility on us.”
 However, she says that she would welcome the move if these restrictions get lifted.

 Kashmir based radio jockey and Budgam’s first female jockey RJ Rafia Rahim from Radio Mirchi 98.3 FM says that radio is a local solution to the people.
 Talking about her callers she says that like any other city Kashmir’s youth also have the same problems.
-“My callers talk about their breakups, career, job and many other things.”
+“My callers talk about their career, job, life and many other things.”

 Calling radio a mix of entertainment and information, She says that people of all age and from different profession listen to the radio.
 “Housemakers at home, working professionals and youth all listen to the radio at the same time.
 This is why radio is the best medium to build strong local connections,” says Rafia.